InstitutNationalduCancer/ImplementationGuide_OsirisFHIR/input/pagecontent/requests.md

+These requests are examples of the potential of this IG.
+These requests will work on each hospital that has a FHIR endpoint using the osiris data model.

-### Request Patient•s with breast cancer (primary or metastatic) with a genetic alteration on TP53.
+### Request Patients with breast cancer (primary or metastatic) with a genetic alteration on TP53.

 #### Requests Patient with breast cancer